 Although it was a very difficult choice for me between Kadence and Generate Blocks, it really boils down to mobile design along with ‘future proofing’ my builds.
 I’ll elaborate more on this in the coming weeks.
 For now, this video by Jack Cao sums it up quite well.

 UPDATE: After more research, it appears there are much easier ways to do multiple columns on mobile than what Jack Cao demonstrates in this video.
 Could be a recent update, but worth noting.

 Reason #2 for Kadence

 Why’s this important for the page builder?
 Technically it doesn’t.
-However, anytime you can have a congruent theme and blocks addon, you are likely setting yourself up for less issues in the future and better future proofing your website.
+However, anytime you can have a congruent theme and blocks addon, you are likely setting yourself up for fewer issues in the future and better future-proofing your website.